 Brandt's cormorant nesting areas are often quite visible, perched as they are on isolated sea stacks or abandoned piers.
 It can be fascinating to watch with binoculars as the cormorants court, mate, build their nests, lay eggs, and care for their young.

 In March you are likely to see pairs of cormorants performing their distinctive mating rituals, bobbing their heads and craning their necks up and back in amazing contortions.
 These exercises show off the cormorants' bright blue throat patches, which are particularly striking at this time of year.
-You may see the male cormorants flying low over the water, carrying bundles of surf grass or algae in their bills, and bringing these bundles of soggy material back to their prospective mates.
+You may see the male cormorants flying low over the water, carrying bundles of surf grass or algae in their bills, and bringing these bundles of soggy material back to their prospective mates (Personal observation).

 Male surf scoter (Source: Steve Lonhart / SIMoN NOAA)